KapoorAkshit18/vsd-riscv/README.md

 gcc <name of you c file.c>
 .a/out
 ```
+here the *gcc* command (GNU C Compiler) is used to compile the c code in linux
 commands used to run the c program in the riscv

 First create a folder of the c file with .o extension